 Real estate brokers make high salaries, especially if they live in the right location.
 In densely-populated areas and expensive cities, many real estate professionals earn an income level over $150,000 annually.
-Real estate brokers get to make their own schedule and have unlimited earning potential, however as a real estate broker you’re responsible for your income, you don’t get to rely on a regular salary and you may not make as much in slower months as you do in more busy months.
-If you’re an excellent salesperson, and you know how to budget, this may be the career path for you.
+Real estate brokers get to make their own schedule and have unlimited earning potential.
+As a real estate broker, however, you’re responsible for your income.
+You don’t get to rely on a regular salary, and you may not make as much in slower months as you do in busier months.
+Even so, if you’re an excellent salesperson, and you know how to budget, this may be the career path for you.

 Full Stack Web Developer

-Full stack web developers combine the skills of front and back end programmers.
+A full stack web developer is a six figure salaried job that combines the skills of front and back end programmers.
 They handle the entire development and operation of a website—all the way from the server to the desktop.
 Full stack developers often don’t need a college degree if they attend a coding bootcamp, and they have an average earning potential of $110,000 annually.

 Air Traffic Controller

 Air traffic controllers have an enormously important job—and their salary reflects it.
-These professionals monitor flight paths, ensuring airplanes don’t collide, and they make sure planes can land and take off safely.
-Air traffic controllers earn nearly $160,000 annually in the United States, however they have one of the most stressful jobs in the world.
+These professionals monitor flight paths, ensuring that airplanes don’t collide and can land and take off safely.
+Air traffic controllers earn nearly $160,000 annually in the United States.
+However, they have one of the most stressful jobs in the world.
 If you are able to keep cool under pressure then this might be a good pick for you.

 Construction managers watch over the construction site and make sure everything goes according to plan.
 Their job requires long hours and often dealing with hundreds of people to make sure a project goes smoothly.
 These professional builders often make over $100,000 annually, though salaries depend on a variety of factors.

 Data science is another coding bootcamp career that doesn’t require a college degree.
 Programmers in this position manage databases and analyze data.
-This position is great for long term because the data science field is rapidly advancing, you won’t lose your job anytime soon.
+This is a great long term position.
+Because the data science field is rapidly advancing, you won’t lose your job anytime soon.
 The average salary for a data scientist is $113,000 annually.

 Commercial pilots earn impressive salaries, many exceeding $110,000 with experience.
 You get to fly massive commercial airliners and travel often, which can be an advantage or a disadvantage depending on how much time you are willing to being away from home.
 If you want a chance to see the world and perform important work, consider becoming an airline pilot.